C.V. | Current Project

 Why Law and Anthropology?

-One of the most divisive and complicated issues currently before national and supranational courts in Europe is religious diversity.
-For our legal systems and courts, the simultaneous rise of diversity and secularism create new issues in the area of law and religion.
-Law is a dynamic phenomenon that is tied to a number of social-science subject areas, including anthropology.
-Anthropology provides methodological tools that allow us to go far beyond the wording of the law when it comes to religion and freedom of religious expression.
-I believe that working at the intersection of law and anthropology helps us to reveal the experiences, needs, and concerns of religious minorities acting within contemporary legal frameworks and brings a distinctive viewpoint to legal discourse.
+One of the most divisive and complicated issues before national and supranational courts in Europe is the influence of judicial decisions on public confidence, particularly in contexts marked by political and social tensions.
+For our legal systems and courts, the interplay between public perception and legal legitimacy creates new challenges in the area of law and human rights.
+Law is a dynamic phenomenon that intersects with social science disciplines, including anthropology.
+Anthropology provides methodological tools that allow us to go beyond the text of the law to understand the broader societal implications of judicial decisions.
+In the context of my PhD project, the intersection of law and anthropology offers a unique perspective.
+By revealing the experiences, needs, and concerns of various stakeholders affected by ECtHR rulings, this interdisciplinary approach can enrich legal discourse and provide deeper insights into the role of international human rights institutions in shaping public perception and confidence.